 "It's him," Clint whispered, rubbing his forearm absently.
 Will was familiar with his brother's gestures.
 The archer had an almost amusing avoidance of needles.
 Whenever he was forced to get a shot, he would walk around rubbing his arm in the exact same way, whining to anyone that would listen about how it hurt.
 But Will knew that Clint hadn't had any injections recently.
 So why was he rubbing his arm?
 This was getting weird.

 "Are you both certain?"
 Phil asked.
 He had wheeled his chair over to the sofa and was studying both of them carefully.
 Clint and Will exchanged glances before Will nodded for them both.
 Phil sighed, sitting back in his seat.
 He looked to the others gathered in the room.
 "Well, you heard them.
 Pack your bags.
 Looks like Jasper is about to have some company in Manila.
-And we've got a triplet to find."
+We've got a triplet to find."

 *To be continued in the sequel, Triad of Awesome (again working title, hint, hint) which will probably be in the crossover section under Avengers and the Bourne series.
 Hopefully I can have that up soon.
 Not working is doing wonders for my writing these days!
 LOL